sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 **Data formatting**

 Make sure that your dates are properly formatted in your CSV.
 If you created your CSV with Excel, you may need to force the date format before exporting to CSV.
+Years must be represented as 4-digit numbers.
+1999 not 99.
+Day and month fields may be represented as single numbers.

-The date format needs to be one of the following: MM/DD/YYYY, MM/D/YYYY, M/D/YYYY, or M/DD/YYYY
+The date format must be one of the following: MM/DD/YYYY, MM/D/YYYY, M/D/YYYY, or M/DD/YYYY

 **Missing Header**